FAIRplus/the-fair-cookbook/content/recipes/interoperability/selecting-ontologies.md

 ### Relations

 Also known as `OWL.Properties`, their importance may be overlooked by `data scientists` who are not `knowledge engineers` or `ontologists`.
-These are essential components as, when correctly crafted with a proper understanding of the logical constraints available to semantic languages such as OWL, are exploited by `reasoners` to carry the following key tasks:
+These are essential components as, when correctly crafted with a proper understanding of the logical constraints available to semantic languages such as OWL, are exploited by tools known as `reasoners` to carry the following key tasks:

 * `Ontology logical consistency` checks
 * `Automatic classification` and `inference` tasks
-* `Entailments`, i.e. detection of logical consequences resulting from axiomatics
+* `Entailments`, i.e. detection of logical consequences resulting from axiomatic definitions (closely related to the point above)

 This is particularly important when processing billions of facts expressed as RDF statements.